Off-label Drug Use: Is It Safe?

 Often long before this happens however, doctors begin to use some medications for other purposes that seem logical, often based on analogies to similar drugs.
 For example, if one antidepressant is approved as a treatment for obsessive compulsive disorder , doctors may try other antidepressants for the same purposes, even if they have not been approved for that use.
 This type of informal use may eventually lead to formal research.

 Off-label use of drugs is usually done when the accepted drug is not effective and nothing else is available.
 This is also true for treating different types of patients or using different dosing and duration of use.

 For example, in pediatrics the most common reason for off-label use occurs when an effective drug approved for children does not exist and the patient needs treatment.
 A lot of pediatric drugs were initially used in this way.
 You also have to bear in mind that most of the time, as noted in the example above, the other drug is tried only after and nothing else is available.

 This is an accepted practice.
 However, it has some significant problems.
 One of the most significant is that doctors may incorrectly come to believe that a drug is effective for a given condition.
 Both physicians and patients may incorrectly attribute benefits to a drug simply out of enthusiasm.
-The net effect is that the patient is placed at risk for side effects without real chance for benefit.
+The net effect is that the patient may be placed at risk for side effects without real chance for benefit.
 This kind of information gets identified in randomized trials.
 Randomized trials are controlled studies that can distinguish between improvement from the medication or from expectation and the power of suggestion.

 Benefits Versus Risks

 Sometimes off-label use is the best possible treatment for a patient.
 For instance, a chemotherapy drug approved to fight one type of cancer may be given to someone with a different cancer.
 In this life-threatening situation, waiting for the additional research is not in the patient's best interest, and the potential benefits outweigh the risks.